trans-siberian express from Vladivostok to Moscow. what are the best strategies, prices, ways to book trains, etc?

 The visa issue can be tricky too.. if you stay on the train there is no 'place' to register you...so make sure you are covered

 The accommodation is basic but bearable.Have to wash in the toilet with just a sink, but there is always an urn of hot water available in each wagon.. so bring things that can be used like bowls etc and a thermos Bring your own food, Get snacks from the station stops or the odd treat from the ladies who look after each wagon.
 People come on at various times and are always trying to sell you stuff too The whole train stays on Moscow time so don't be fooled by no time change and the businesses on board run on Moscow time too. so if there is a food serving car it will operate on Moscow time so you might get breakfast in the middle of the night

 I've always enjoyed my time on the train but 50 hours was the longest consecutive trip I've been on.
 Always an assortment of travellers with much time on their hands so usually interesting folk to meet.
 They can change quite often as you get closer to the bigger cities..You get to find out the codes of behaviour depending on who shares your compartment, usually set up for 4. .
-I love it, but also appreciate a form of transport that allows you to lie down. almost 8 years ago
+I love it, but also appreciate a form of transport that allows you to lie down. over 8 years ago